 More commonly, it manifests after a person unceasingly scratches off their skin without realizing that they already have this condition.
 That’s why it is frequently referred to as “the itch with the rash.”

 Where and When Eczema Occurs

+Eczema can also appear anywhere on any body part.
 Anyone could develop eczema, regardless of age.
-It can also appear anywhere on any body part.
 These are some of the most common occurrences:

 - In infants, it is most commonly seen on the face, typically within the forehead, cheeks, neck and scalp.
 It can also be seen through the upper and lower extremities (arms and legs).